paritytech/ledgeracio/README.md

 #### Announcing an intention to validate: `ledgeracio validator announce <index> [commission]`

 This command announces that the controller account at `<index>` intends to validate.
-An optional commission may also be provided.
-If none is supplied, it defaults to 100%.
+An optional commission (in parts per billion) may also be provided.
+If none is supplied, it defaults to 10⁹ parts per billion, or 100%.
-FIXME: document the format of the comission.
-Is it "13" for 13% commission?
-Or "0.13"?

 #### Cease validation: `ledgeracio validator chill`